Anwarul Abedin Khan: Career

-Khan was elected to Parliament in 2014 from Mymensingh-9 as a candidate of Bangladesh Awami League.
+Khan was elected to parliament unopposed in 2014 and in 2018 from Mymensingh-9 as a candidate of the Bangladesh Awami League.
 On 28 November 2015, a curfew was imposed on his locality following fights between his supporters and those of former member of parliament, Major General (retired) Abdus Salam.
-He is one of the member of the Standing Committee on Ministry of Agriculture.
+He is one of the member of the standing committee on Ministry of Agriculture.